dyson/average_roles/README.md

 #### Super User

 If config.super_user is not set to nil and is set to a roles identifies as a symbol, then all of the has methods will always return true for a user with this role.
 For example, if you have a :super_user role, and assign it to a user, that user does not need any other roles added to them as they will return true no matter what role or roles you check they have.
-If you want to use this, but still do something based on someone have a a specific role, you will need to test for botht he role and for the :super_user role.
+If you want to use this, but still do something based on someone having a specific role, you will need to test for both the role and for the :super_user role.
 For example:

 ```ruby
 if user.has_role? :manager